Kavi Darbar: History

 The three most prominent and famous of the fifty-poets were Bhai Nand Lal Goya, Kavi Chandra Sain Sainapati, and Bhai Gurdas Singh.
 (Note: Bhai Gurdas Singh is not to be confused with Bhai Gurdas Bhalla.)
-After analyzing the surviving pieces of literature produced by the Kavi Darbars, Sikhologists Louis E. Fenech and W. H. McLeod propose that the number of poets in the darbars established by the tenth Sikh guru would have been considerably greater than the traditional narrative of there only being fifty-two.
-They further state that the number 52 came into popular parlance and tradition due to its auspicious associations in Sanskrit and Devanagari, and therefore was "used in order to convey an amount of sanctity on this assembly".
+After analyzing the surviving pieces of literature produced by the Kavi Darbars, Sikhologists Louis E. Fenech and W. H. McLeod propose the number of poets in the darbars established by the tenth Sikh guru would have been considerably greater than the traditional narrative of there only being fifty-two.
+They further state the number 52 came into popular parlance and tradition due to its auspicious associations in Sanskrit and Devanagari, and therefore was "used in order to convey an amount of sanctity on this assembly".
 There was a great deal of movement of intellectuals between the various sub-imperial courts during this era.
-D. P. Singh, on the other hand, states that the 52 poets were the ones who were permanently employed in the Kavi Darbar.
+D. P. Singh, on the other hand, states the 52 poets were the ones who were permanently employed in the Kavi Darbar.

 Guru Gobind Singh accorded the Braj language as the "principal literary language of his court" (with Persian also being gifted a similar status) for the effect of challenging the Mughal court's status, fame, and reputation.
 The number of intellectuals working, engaged, and associating with and in the Sikh Darbar assemblies changed over time.
-The popular narrative of the Kavi Darbars claims that the poets all wrote in Braj, with the exception of two who wrote in Persian instead.
+The popular narrative of the Kavi Darbars claims the poets all wrote in Braj, with the exception of two who wrote in Persian instead.
 Guru Gobind Singh may have established the Kavi Darbar assemblies due to the influence of Mughal (and to a lesser extent, Pahari Raja) courtly norms and functions.
 The Sikh Kavi Darbars were distinguishable from their Mughal and Pahari counterparts in a few ways, with the most noteworthy being the nature of manuscript-making and music at the Sikh assemblies.
-The authors of the Sikh Kavi Darbars produced literature typically about popular subjects of the era using fancy language, emulating their contemporaries found within other poetical courts of the subcontent at the time.
+The authors of the Sikh Kavi Darbars produced literature typically about popular subjects of the era using fancy language, emulating their contemporaries found within other poetical courts of the subcontinent at the time.
 Common topics covered by the writings of the Kavis were ritigranths (style manuscripts) and Braj interpretations of the Mahabharata epic but also other Indic texts.